PratyushTripathy/global_flood_mapper/README.md

 <h1> Global Flood Mapper </h1>
-This repository contains the updated link to the global flood mapper tool as described in the article <em><strong>"A novel application for rapid flood mapping using Sentinel-1 SAR data and Google Earth Engine"</strong></em>.
+This repository contains the link to the global flood mapper tool as described in the article <em><strong>"A novel application for rapid flood mapping using Sentinel-1 SAR data and Google Earth Engine"</strong></em>.
 There are two versions of the tool, basic and advanced.<br/>

 <br/>The GIF below shows the basic portal: <br/>
 ![](/media/basicPortalGif.gif)